davewsmith/play/dockerized-flask-celery/NOTES.md

 from outside of the docker world, then get a response from a worker inside the docker world.
 The desired path is paved.

+## Round 4

+So, `docker compose`, which has changed sligtly since `docker-compose` days.

+Got `docker compuse up` minimally working (the flask app presents on localhost:5000).
+There's a complaint from the worker that it shouldn't be run as root.
+Fixing that later.